pratyushjain99/Project4-pratyusj/README.md

 	**For Task 1:** Create a simple Java application to demonstrate reading and writing to the database as described in Task 1 above.
   **For Task 2:** In your Web Service Logging and Analysis Dashboard

 The sample code in the Quick Start guide shows how to access the database.
-You can access this cloud-based MongoDB database from your laptop as well as from GitHub Codespaces.
+You can access this cloud-based MongoDB database from your laptop as well as from your web service in the cloud.

 Info about the MongoDB Java driver and sample code can be found here:
 https://docs.mongodb.com/drivers/java/sync/v4.3/quick-start/